Quantum homomorphic encryption for circuits of low $T$-gate complexity: Definitions

-Note that the trivial quantum fully homomorphic encryption scheme, $\TRIV.\HE$ is easily phrased in terms of an indivisible scheme.
-Informally, $\TRIV.\HE$ is the following: \begin{enumerate} \item The algorithms $\TRIV.\KeyGen$ and $\TRIV.\Enc$ are taken from any quantum public-key encryption scheme. \item The algorithm $\TRIV.\Eval$ simply sets $\regR_{aux}$ to be the target circuit, $\mathsf{C}$, and otherwise outputs the cipherstates corresponding to the encrypted inputs. \item The algorithm $\TRIV.\Dec$ first decrypts the cipherstates, then applies $\mathsf{C}$ and outputs the result. \end{enumerate}

-Clearly, $\TRIV$ is homomorphic, but it is not compact for all circuits, since the decryption procedure must evaluate the quantum circuit $\mathsf{C}$, and so its complexity scales with $G(\mathsf{C})$, the number of gates in $\mathsf{C}$.
+The trivial quantum fully homomorphic encryption scheme, $\TRIV$, is easily phrased as an indivisible scheme. \iftoggle{crypto}{Informally, $\TRIV$ is defined by taking $\TRIV.\KeyGen$ and $\TRIV.\Enc$ from any public-key encryption scheme, letting $\TRIV.\Eval^{\mathsf{C}}$ append a description of $\mathsf{C}$ to the cipherstate, and $\TRIV.\Dec$ decode the cipherstate, and then apply $\mathsf{C}$.}{Informally, $\TRIV$ is the following: \begin{enumerate} \item The algorithms $\TRIV.\KeyGen$ and $\TRIV.\Enc$ are taken from any quantum public-key encryption scheme. \item The algorithm $\TRIV.\Eval$ simply sets $\regR_{aux}$ to be the target circuit, $\mathsf{C}$, and otherwise outputs the cipherstates corresponding to the encrypted inputs. \item The algorithm $\TRIV.\Dec$ first decrypts the cipherstates, then applies $\mathsf{C}$ and outputs the result. \end{enumerate}} Clearly, $\TRIV$ is homomorphic, but it is not compact, since $\TRIV.\Dec$ must evaluate the quantum circuit $\mathsf{C}$, and so its complexity scales with $G(\mathsf{C})$, the number of gates in $\mathsf{C}$.

 Although a decryption procedure with any dependence on $G$, or any other property of $\mathsf{C}$, is not compact, it is still interesting to consider schemes whose decryption procedure has complexity that scales sublinearly in $G$ (such schemes are called \emph{quasi-compact} schemes~\cite{GentryThesis}).
 We give a formal definition that quantifies this notion for indivisible quantum homomorphic encryption schemes.